aptos-labs/aptos-core/developer-docs-site/docs/tutorials/your-first-nft.md

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Mint NFTs with the Aptos SDK
+# Mint NFTs with the Aptos SDKs

 This tutorial describes how to create and transfer NFTs on the Aptos blockchain.
 The Aptos implementation for core NFTs can be found in the [token.move](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-token/sources/token.move) Move module.